ucsb-cs148-s21/t7-local-network-file-transfer/docs/MANUAL.md

 #### Sending Files From the Native UI ####
 Use the `Send Files…` button to select files to send.
 For confirmation, the names of the selected files will display at the bottom of the
 UI, replacing the `No files selected` text.
 These files are immediately available to the client for download.
-Files can be reselected at any time by using `Select Files…` again, and this new set of files will be made available to the client.
+Files can be reselected at any time by using `Send Files…` again, and this new set of files will be made available to the client.

 <img src="https://s3.amazonaws.com/filepicker-images-rapgenius/ZtcLlRIITAiapgHWn41L_Screen%20Shot%202021-05-28%20at%202.37.16%20AM.png" height="440px" width="290px" />
-<sup>The Native GUI with HTTPS toggled and files selected.
-N.b. the QR code has changed.</sup>
+<sup>The Native GUI with HTTPS toggled and files selected.</sup>

 #### Receiving Files to the Native UI ####
 Files received from the Client can be seen by selecting the `Open Downloads` button. **Do not leave Loft running while not in use.**